 Being a parent is not easy, we are all just doing our best with everything, including feeding our kids.
 Honestly, feeding my kids and the dinner battle was one of the parts I struggled with most when my kids were younger.

 What finally took (most!) of the stress out of feeding kids for me?
 Learning and embracing the Division of Responsibility.
 It was seriously life-changing, and it can be applied to kids of all ages–not just younger ones!

 The Division of Responsibility

 Basically, this theory, developed by childhood feeding expert Ellyn Satter, says that parents are responsible for deciding what, when, and where a child should eat.
-The child is responsible for deciding whether or not to eat the food served and how much they eat.
+The child is responsible for deciding whether or not to eat the food served and how much to eat.